Catherine Fulop: Biography

 Catherine Amanda Fulop García was born on March 11, 1965, in Caracas, Venezuela.
-She is the fifth daughter of a large family, of a Venezuelan mother and Hungarian father, who emigrated to Venezuela after World War II.
+She is the fifth daughter of a large family, of a Venezuelan mother, Cleopatra Geoconda García, and Hungarian father, György Fülöp, who emigrated to Venezuela after World War II.
 She has six sisters and one brother.

 Personal life

 Since 1990, she was married to actor Fernando Carrillo.
 The couple divorced in 1994 with Catherine Fulop accusing Carrillo of infidelity.

 On 3 April 1998, she married the Argentine actor and businessman Osvaldo Sabatini, brother of the popular Argentine tennis player Gabriela Sabatini.
 On 19 April 1996, she gave birth to the couple's first child, a girl, whom they called Oriana Sabatini.
-On 1 June 1999, she gave birth to the couple's second child, a girl, whom they called Tiziana Beatriz Sabatini Fulop.
+On 1 June 1999, she gave birth to the couple's second child, a girl, whom they called Tiziana Beatriz Sabatini.
 Catherine Fulop and Osvaldo Sabatini briefly separated in 2001, but eventually reconciled.
 The family currently resides in Buenos Aires, Argentina.